deepdoctection/deepdoctection/README.md

 - Linux **or** macOS
 - Python >=  3.8
-- Pytorch >= 1.8 **or** Tensorflow >=2.4.1 and CUDA
+- PyTorch >= 1.8 **or** Tensorflow >=2.4.1 and CUDA

 You can run on PyTorch with a CPU only.
 For Tensorflow a GPU is required.

-**deep**doctection uses Tensorpack as training framework as well as their vision models for layout analysis.
+**deep**doctection uses Tensorpack as training framework as well as its vision models for layout analysis.
-For Pytorch, Detectron2 is used.
+For PyTorch, Detectron2 is used.
 All models have been trained on Tensorflow and converted into Detectron2 consumable artefacts.
-The prediction results in PyTorch are therefore slightly worse.
+Prediction results in PyTorch are therefore slightly worse.

 If you do not work on Linux, one easy way to fulfill the requirements is to use the Docker image.
 A [Dockerfile](./docker/TF/Dockerfile) is provided, please follow the official instructions on how to use it.